INTERESTING FACTS ABOUT SATURN !!!

-Saturn like Jupiter is made of hydrogen and helium gas and they both bulge in the middle.
-Saturn is much less than dense than Jupiter though.
+Saturn, like Jupiter is made of hydrogen and helium gas, and they both bulge in the middle.
+Although Saturn is more dense than Jupiter.

-Saturn is the flattest planet in the Solar System.
+Saturn is the flattest planet in our Solar System.

 Before we had telescopes, Saturn was the most distant planet that astronomers knew about.

-Saturn has only been visited four times by spacecrafts.
+Saturn has only been visited four times by robotic spacecrafts.